Today’s workplace is experiencing a shift. Employee recognition is no longer a nice to have, but a firm need to have.

 09. Encourage employees to recognize daily wins

-Post wins on your internal chat, newsletter or intranet.
-It’s a great way for employees to highlight their own achievements in front of their colleagues and it’s also a chance to say thanks for those who helped make their accomplishments possible.
+Post wins on your internal Slack channel, newsletter or intranet.
+It’s a great way for employees to highlight their own achievements in front of their colleagues.
+And it’s also a chance to say thanks for those who helped make their accomplishments possible.